 We need to think carefully about, and implement solutions for, e-waste as we continue to benefit more and more from electronic goods and services.”

 A criminal enterprise

-“It is illegal to export e-waste, but extensive smuggling networks classify the waste as secondhand goods and dump it in places like Ghana, India, Pakistan and Brazil,” said Dr. Christian Nellemann, head of the Rapid Response Unit at the Rhipto-Norwegian Center for Global Analyses, and author of UN Environment’s recent e-waste report.
+“It is illegal to export e-waste, but extensive smuggling networks classify the waste as secondhand goods and dump it in places like Ghana, India, Pakistan and Brazil,” said Dr. Christian Nellemann, head of the Rapid Response Unit at the Rhipto-Norwegian Center for Global Analyses, and author of UNEP’s recent e-waste report.

 The Basel, Stockholm and Rotterdam conventions regulate the movement and disposal of waste, but criminals and dodgy dealers find ways around the rules.

 Tricks include declaring waste batteries as plastic or mixed metal scrap, and cathode ray tubes and computer monitors as metal scrap.
 Both small and large-scale smuggling techniques can be seen all over the world, from organized truck transport across Europe and North America to the use of major smuggling hubs in South Asia, including widespread container transport by sea.

 Insufficient control over waste removal is another loophole exploited by criminals, who collect payments for the safe disposal of waste, which they later dump or recycle unsafely.